4 Steps to Buying a Medigap Policy

 Buying a Medigap policy is an important decision.
 Shop carefully, and compare available policies to see which one meets your needs.
 Keep in mind different insurance companies charge different amounts for the same policy, and not all insurance companies offer all of the Medigap policies.

-There are four steps to help guide you through buying a Medigap policy:
+4-step guide to help you buy a Medigap policy:

 Step 1: Decide which benefits you want, then decide which of the standardized Medigap policies meet your needs